Local Mission

 FOCUS Interfaith Food Pantry

-Volunteers are needed for a number of positions, including guest check-in and packing groceries.
-Please contact the FOCUS office at 518-443-0460 if you are interested in helping.
+The Interfaith Food Pantry is located at Emmanuel Baptist Church, 275 State Street (five days a week and one Saturday each month).
+Volunteers are needed for several positions, including guest check-in and packing groceries.
+Please get in touch with Belinda at the FOCUS office at 518-433-0460, extension 2, if you are interested in helping.

 CROP Hunger Walk